Iowa Public Employees' Retirement System

 in a row, IPERS succeeded in keeping costs low.
 IPERS' cost

-in 2007 was held to at $35 per active and retired member.
+in 2021 was $46 per active and retired member.

 What we're doing about this: